12 Gentle Seated Stretches for Seniors

 8. Back of thigh stretch (2 min 40 sec in video)

 Scoot forward on the chair and sit a bit closer to the edge.
-Extend one leg straight out in front with heel of the foot on the ground, foot flexed.
+Extend one leg straight out in front with the heel of the foot on the ground, foot flexed.

 Slowly and gently, bend forward at the hip, keeping the back straight.
 Repeat on the other side.